#8M: Eight women fighters in Nicaragua

-This March 8 we present you a list of eight Nicaraguan women who have overcome the gender barriers imposed in their path.
+This March 8 we present eight Nicaraguan women who have overcome the gender barriers that were put in their way.

-This March 8, International Women’s Day, La Lupa presents a list of eight Nicaraguan women who have overcome the gender barriers imposed in their path and who have stood out in different areas.
+This March 8, International Women’s Day, La Lupa presents eight outstanding Nicaraguan women from different walks of life who have overcome socially imposed gender barriers.

-Amaya Coppens is a student leader and imprisoned twice by the Ortega Murillo dictatorship, she is also the winner of the Women of Courage 2020 award.
+Amaya Coppens is a student leader and was imprisoned twice by the Ortega Murillo dictatorship.
+She is also the winner of the 2020 Women of Courage award.

-Gioconda Belli, Nicaraguan poet and writer, author of the novel “The country of women”, winner of the Latin American Prize for Literature La Otra Orilla 2010.
+Gioconda Belli is a Nicaraguan poet and writer, author of several novels, including «The country of women», winner of the Latin American Prize for Literature La Otra Orilla 2010.

-Lottie Cunningham Wren, Miskitu lawyer and Nicaraguan activist for indigenous rights, one of the 4 winners of the “Right Livelihood Award 2020”, an international recognition that since 1980 pays tribute to brave agents of change from around the world.
+Lottie Cunningham Wren, Miskitu lawyer and Nicaraguan activist for indigenous rights, and was internally recognized as one of the 4 winners of the 2020 “Right Livelihood Award”.
+Since 1980 this award has paid tribute to courageous agents of change around the world.

-Saira Williams, the first Nicaraguan Afro-indigenous woman, from the Autonomous Region of the Caribbean Coast of Nicaragua, who built a solid-fuel rocket, who participated in NASA’s SpaceApp Challenge.
+Saira Williams is from the Autonomous Region of the Caribbean Coast of Nicaragua.
+She is the first Nicaraguan Afro-indigenous woman to build a solid-fuel rocket with which she participated in NASA’s SpaceApp Challenge.
 She has repeatedly stated that through her work she hopes to help girls and young women get involved in the space industry.

-Sandra Ramos, founder of the Movement of Working and Unemployed Women “María Elena Cuadra”, founded in 1994.
-The feminist and former union leader has been known for raising her voice in defense of women.
+Sandra Ramos founded the Movement of Working and Unemployed Women «María Elena Cuadra” in 1994.
+The feminist and former trade union leader is wellknown in Nicaragua for raising her voice in defense of women’s rights.